-8 FURTHER CLARIFICATION
+9 FURTHER CLARIFICATION

-- 8.1 If you have any queries relating to this IP Policy, please email RAS-Research-Enterprise@open.ac.uk. - 8.2 If you have any comments about this IP Policy and how it might be improved, please submit these to RAS-Research-Enterprise@open.ac.uk.
+9.1 If you have any queries relating to, or any comments about this IP Policy and how it might be improved, please email RES-Research-Enterprise@open.ac.uk.

 Appendix A - Definitions

 Academic Work Academic Work refers to all works prepared by academic staff in the course of their scholarship and research including journal articles, books, book reviews, but excluding works prepared in connection with OU courses.